muldon/preprocessor/README.md

 ```
 3. Restore the downloaded dump to the created database.

 Obs: restoring this dump would require at least 100 Gb of free space.
-If your Operation System runs in a partition with insufficient free space, create a tablespace pointing to a larger partition and associate the database to it by replacing the "TABLESPACE" value to the new tablespace name: `TABLESPACE = tablespacename`.
+If your operating system runs in a partition with insufficient free space, create a tablespace pointing to a larger partition and associate the database to it by replacing the "TABLESPACE" value to the new tablespace name: `TABLESPACE = tablespacename`.

-4. Assert that the database is sound.
+4. Assert the database is sound.
 Execute the following SQL command: `select title,body,tags,tagssyn,code  from posts where title is not null limit 10`.
 The return should list the main fields for 10 posts.
 Here, the column "body" should contains special html tags like `<p>`.

 5. Assert Maven is correctly installed.
 In a Terminal enter with the command: `mvn --version`.
 This should return the version of Maven.